jobs.ac.uk - Great jobs for bright people

 What is the public sector?

-Any organisation run by the government and funded by tax-payers’ money can be classified as public sector.
+Any organisation run by the government and funded by tax-payers money can be classified as public sector.
 This includes local and national councils, NHS hospitals and clinics, emergency services, schools, and much more.
-Various local government departments, for example, includes a wide variety of jobs.
+Various local government departments, for example, include a wide variety of jobs.
 Social services positions range from administrators to counsellors, and from psychologists to statisticians.
 Councils and government-backed organisations often require marketing specialists, scientific consultants and political researchers.
-There are also specialist bodies established by the government to cater for specific needs, such as environmental agencies.
-Researchers, scientists and engineers are highly valued in such organisations.
+There are also specialist bodies established by the government to cater to specific needs, such as environmental agencies.
+Researchers, scientists, and engineers are highly valued in such organisations.

 The benefits